 Remember: in any suspected or confirmed disease situation, the implementation of strict hygienic measures is essential.

-In the case of T.equigenitalis, if Defra/APHA or the BEVA AVS do not believe voluntary compliance is sufficient to control infection, they will impose statutory requirements.
+In the case of T. equigenitalis, if Defra/APHA or the BEVA Approved Veterinary Surgeon (AVS) do not believe voluntary compliance is sufficient to control infection, Defra will impose statutory requirements.